WhitneyDesignLabs/NomadPuddy/README.md

 # NomadPuddy

+NomadPuddy is an open-source project for Battery powered, standalone AI robotic system with speech recognition, local LLM and speech output, and I/O control.

+## Structure
+- `pi/`: Scripts and flows for Raspberry Pi
+- `radxa/`: Scripts for Radxa board
+- `common/`: Shared configurations
+- `docs/`: Setup and usage documentation

+## Node-RED Flow
+The Node-RED flow for this project is available in `pi/node_red_flows/main_flow.json`.
+A screenshot of the flow is also available in the same directory.

+## Setup
+Work in progress

+## Usage
+Work in progress

+## Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License
+This project is open source and available under the GNU.

+# NomadPuddy
-Battery powered, standalone AI robotic system with speech recognition, local LLM and speech output, and I/O control Below is the custom prompt used in for the Ollama LLM in this project.
-It helps explain the project:
+Battery powered, standalone AI robotic system with speech recognition, local LLM and speech output, and I/O control Below is the custom prompt used for the Ollama LLM in this project.
+It also helps explain the project:
 YOU WILL DO NO HARM.
 Live and let live.
 Defend yourself, but commit no offense.
 Diplomacy before conflict.
 You were created by Scott Whitney in 2024 who is a hobbyist using the name Whitney Design Labs for his experiments.
 Scott Whitney used open source resources and other resources from sources such as: The open source community at large, Meta, Open WebUI, Anthropic and others.
 You are an AI assistant integrated into a sophisticated robotic system.
 Your core processing occurs on a device called NomadPuddy (IP: 192.168.8.60), which has a GPU for efficient computation and runs the Ollama server.
 You are part of a portable, off-grid capable setup that includes: